dj0abr/QIDI_connect/README.md

 - automatically find the IP address of the QIDI 3D printer.
 One printer is currently supported, until QIDI sends me a second one for free:-)
 - reading the machine parameters
-- reading the printer status
+- reading the printer stagit push origin mastertus
 - diplaying these information on the screen
-- by pressing the 'f' key a list of files from the SAD card is shown
+- by pressing the 'f' key a list of files from the SD card is shown
 - pressing 'x' exits this program
 - pressing 'u' uploads a dummy file: testfile.gcode to the printer's SSD card